Cultural references to Leonardo da Vinci: Parodies of the Mona Lisa

 No painting has been more imitated and satirised than the Mona Lisa.
 Beginning possibly with a naked portrait of Diane de Poitiers by Clouet, the pose and expression have been freely adapted to many female portraits.

 The avant-garde art world has made note of the undeniable fact of the Mona Lisa's popularity.
 Because of the painting's overwhelming stature, Dadaists and Surrealists often produce modifications and caricatures.
 Already in 1883, Le rire, an image of a Mona Lisa smoking a pipe, by Sapeck (Eugène Bataille), was shown at the "Incoherents" show in Paris.
 In 1919, Marcel Duchamp, one of the most influential modern artists, created L.H.O.O.Q., a Mona Lisa parody made by adorning a cheap reproduction with a moustache and a goatee, as well as adding the rude inscription, when read out loud in French sounds like "Elle a chaud au cul" literally translated: "she has a hot ass".
 This is a manner of implying the woman in the painting is in a state of sexual excitement and availability.
 This was intended as a Freudian joke, referring to Leonardo's alleged homosexuality.
 According to Rhonda R. Shearer, the apparent reproduction is in fact a copy partly modelled on Duchamp's own face.

 Salvador Dalí, famous for his surrealist work, painted Self portrait as Mona Lisa in 1954.
 In 1963 following the painting's visit to the United States, Andy Warhol created serigraph prints of multiple Mona Lisas called Thirty are Better than One, like his works of Marilyn Monroe (Twenty-five Coloured Marilyns, 1962), Elvis Presley (1964) and Campbell's soup (1961–1962).

 Replicas of lost works

 "Il Gran Cavallo".
 This monumental bronze horse, 7 metres (24 feet) high, is a conjectural re-creation of a clay horse that was created in Milan by Leonardo da Vinci for the Ludovico Sforza and was intended to be cast in bronze.
 Leonardo never finished the project because of war with France, and the clay horse was ruined.
 This representation was based on a number of Leonardo's preparatory drawings.
 It was created in 1999 in New York and given to the city of Milan.

 Presentation of existing works

-The Last Supper is to be the subject of an animation by British film-maker Peter Greenaway, who plans to project interpretative images onto its surface to enliven the scene in which the apostles all question Jesus' statement that one of them will betray him.
+The Last Supper is to be the subject of an animation by British film-maker Peter Greenaway, who plans to project interpretative images onto its surface to enliven the scene in which all the apostles but Judas question Jesus' statement that one of them will betray him.